 Within France, the Paris Region is a centre of excellence for training aerospace engineers, researchers and technicians.
 The region also hosts several key exhibitions in this sector: The International Paris Air Show, Eurosatory and Euronaval.

-France has a thriving startup ecosystem that is ranked ahead of the UK for venture capital deals in 20172.
+France has a thriving startup ecosystem that is ranked third in Europe, ahead of the UK for venture capital deals in 20183.

-Driving this ecosystem is a sizeable talent pool of over 460,000 developers3, and a strong entrepreneurial zeal.
-France was ranked 10th in the 2018 standings, out of 137 countries on their ability to offer a healthy entrepreneurship ecosystem4.
+France’s startup scene has resulted in an estimated 10,000 startups.
+Driving this ecosystem is a sizeable talent pool of over 533,300 developers, and a strong entrepreneurial zeal.
+France was ranked 14th in the 2019 standings, out of 137 countries on their ability to offer a healthy entrepreneurship ecosystem.

-An example of the country’s ambition in this space is Station F, the world’s largest startup campus, which is a former railway station that now hosts startups, multinationals and investors.
+Another example of the country’s ambition in this space is Station F, the world’s largest startup campus, which is a former railway station that now hosts startups, multinationals, and investors.

 Enterprise Singapore has been working with the French startup ecosystem to explore supporting French deep tech startups to set up a base in Singapore, and for specific deep tech venture capitalists to start a fund in Singapore for investment.